 The original DISC model was developed by William Moulton Marston, a physiological psychologist who taught at Columbia University in New York.
 His 1928 book, Emotions of Normal People, laid out his theory which explored people’s ‘normal’ emotional responses.
 This was to differentiate it from the emotional responses of the mentally ill where the attention primarily was placed at this time.
 His DISC theory focused on directly observable and measurable psychological phenomena and sought to offer practical explanations so people could better manage their behaviours and relationships.
 He described four primary types based on how a person viewed themselves.
-Did they see themselves as more or less powerful than their environment and did they view the environment as favourable or unfavourable?
+Did they see themselves as more or less powerful than their environment, and did they view the environment as favourable or unfavourable?
 This generated four types which were labelled by Marston as Dominance (D), Inducement (I), Submission (S), and Compliance (C).
 So, for example, the Dominance type viewed themselves as more powerful than the environment but saw the environment as unfavourable.
 Marston wrote that the Dominance type displays nerve, boldness, unconquerableness, stubbornness and a fight instinct.

 It was an industrial psychologist, Walter Clarke who took the theory and turned it into an assessment instrument, although this was never the intent of Marston.
 The instrument when through many iterations and the four types were updated to Dominance (D), Influence (I), Steadiness (S), and Conscientiousness (C).
-The current DISC assessment is a self-report instrument which identifies the person’s primary style and also provides information on their drivers, stressors, motivators and how they might show up in conflict.
+The current DISC assessment is a self-report instrument which identifies the person’s primary style and also provides information on their drivers, stressors, motivators, and how they might show up in conflict.
 The primary aim of the assessment is to provide the person with greater self-insight on their behaviours and from that self-awareness assess if any adjustments or changes that might be made.
-The assessment gives the person a description to their behavioural type which is personalized.
+The assessment gives the person a description to their behavioural type which is personalised.
 However, I always find that it is critical for the person to self-validate.
 Of course, the accuracy of this self-validation is also tied into the accuracy of their self-awareness.
 It’s important to note that DISC is often misunderstood as a complete personality profile.
 It’s much better understood as a tool measuring four traits of our personality which attempt to examine how we prefer to act and communicate.

 As we can see DISC has a limited purview.
 When used correctly I have seen it help people grow in their self-awareness and responding to the needs of others.
 However, I have also seen it been used to pigeon hole people and attempt to reduce the complexity of the human person into four different types.